espressif/vscode-esp-idf-extension/README.md

 - `espIdf.getXtensaGcc`: Return the absolute path of the xtensa toolchain gcc for the ESP-IDF target given by `idf.adapterTargetName` configuration setting and `idf.customExtraPaths`.
 - `espIdf.getXtensaGdb`: Return the absolute path of the xtensa toolchain gdb for the ESP-IDF target given by `idf.adapterTargetName` configuration setting and `idf.customExtraPaths`.

+See an example in the [debugging](./docs/DEBUGGING.md) documentation.

-## Available Tasks in tasks.json
+# Available Tasks in tasks.json

-There is also some tasks defined in Tasks.json, which can be executed by running <kbd>F1</kbd> and writing `Tasks: Run task` and selecting one of the following:
+A template Tasks.json is included when creating a project using **ESP-IDF: Create project from extension template**.
+These tasks can be executed by running <kbd>F1</kbd>, writing `Tasks: Run task` and selecting one of the following:

 1. `Build` - Build Project
 2. `Set Target to esp32`